A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Henry VIII had married Anne Boleyn's older sister Mary?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Happy Endings thread.
+Alternate Historian and 1 other(s) like this article.

 In 1499,on this day future Queen of England Mary Boleyn was born in Blickling Hall, the family seat in Norfolk.
 But she grew up at Hever Castle, Kent alongside her less famous siblings Thomas and Anne (the wife of Percy of Northumberland).
 An installment from the Happy Endings thread